Horizontal integration: Examples

 An example of horizontal integration in the food industry was the Heinz and Kraft Foods merger.
-On 25 March 2015, Heinz and Kraft merged into one company, the deal valued at $46 billion.
+On 25 March 2015, Heinz and Kraft merged into one company, with the deal valued at $46 billion.
 Both produce processed food for the consumer market.

 On 9 December 2013, Sysco agreed to acquire US Foods but on 24 June 2015, the federal judge ruled against the deal saying that such merger would control 75% of the U.S. foodservice industry and that will stifle competition.
 It would have been horizontal integration, as both distribute food to restaurants, healthcare, and educational facilities.

 On 16 November 2015, Marriott International announced that it would acquire Starwood for $13.6 billion, creating the world's largest hotel chain.
-The merger was finalized on 23 September 2016.
+The acquisition was finalized on 23 September 2016.

 The AB-Inbev acquisition of SAB Miller for $107 Billion, which completed in 2016, is one of the biggest deals of all time.

 On 1 November 2017, Centurylink bought Level 3 Communications for $34 billion, and incorporated Level 3 as part of Centurylink.

-On 14 December 2017, The Walt Disney Company announced a $52.4 billion bid in stock to acquire 21st Century Fox along with its bulk of assets, which included the famed 20th Century Fox film studio and other assets such as FX Networks and 30% stake in Hulu.
+On 14 December 2017, The Walt Disney Company announced that they were to acquire 21st Century Fox for $52.4 billion in stock, which included the famed 20th Century Fox film studio, FX Networks, and a 30% stake in Hulu.
 Both companies produced and distributed films and television series, as well as each owning a 30% stake in Hulu.
+Due to Disney's ownership of ABC, the acquisition did not include the Fox Broadcasting Company, as the Federal Communications Commission's rules prohibited a single company from owning multiple of the four major broadcast networks; the Fox Broadcasting Company was instead planned to be spun-off into a new company tentatively named "New Fox".
+The acquisition closed on March 20, 2019, for an increased cash-and-stock offer of $71.3 billion; the assets that were not acquired by Disney, including the Fox Broadcasting Company, were spun-off into Fox Corporation.